,Q: Is this LTR class for beginners? What is the cost?

 But please be honest with yourself.
-Rowing is a very physical sport, olympians make it look so easy, please talk with your doctor if you are questioning your age or condition and whether rowing is something you should try, we want to you succeed and are here to teach you, but only you know your physical limitations!!!!!
+Rowing is a very physical sport.
+Be sure to consult with your physician before starting this new activity.
+This is especially important if you are questioning your age or condition and whether rowing is something you should try, and if you have ANY physical limitations or conditions, or have had surgeries.

 If you are not active and consider a easy stroll after dinner your exercise or have trouble going up and down a flight of stairs or have trouble getting up from a seated position from the floor, rowing will very likely be too physically demanding for you at this time.